Posts

 Image

-Image of Saint Tarsilla/Tharsilla By Edward Matulanya Discover the life, virtues, and legacy of Saint Tarsilla/Tharsilla, the Roman virgin saint venerated in the Catholic Church.
+Saint Tarsilla/Tharsilla By Edward Matulanya Discover the life, virtues, and legacy of Saint Tarsilla/Tharsilla, the Roman virgin saint venerated in the Catholic Church.
 Learn about her feast day, devotion, and role as a model of faith, purity, and early Christian virtue.
 1. Saint Tarsilla; Life and Legacy of the Roman Virgin Saint Tarsilla is venerated in the Roman Catholic Church as a virgin who dedicated her life entirely to God .
 Her life exemplifies steadfast faith , moral integrity, and the choice of spiritual over worldly pursuits, which is central to Catholic teaching on sanctity (Farmer, 2011; Bunson, 2014).
 For e xample, her legacy inspires young Catholics to embrace purity and service to God, often referenced in catechetical programs.
 2. Who Was Saint Tarsilla?
 Roman Catholic Virgin and Martyr Tarsilla is recognized as a model of virginity and holiness, representing the Catholic ideal of consecrated life.
-While not widely documented as a martyr, her spiritual m...
+While not widely documented as a martyr, her spiritual martyrdom ...

 SAINT JULIANA OF NICOMEDIA